-Joseph Gordon-Levitt Thinks His '500 Days Of Summer' Character Is "Selfish"
+Joseph Gordon-Levitt Shares His Brutally Realistic View Of '500 Days Of Summer'

 Whether you love 500 Days of Summer for essentially producing the "Expectation vs. Reality" meme or because it popularized Zooey Deschanel's vintage style, the sweet indie movie has become one of those standards you find playing on cable on a Saturday.
 But as the internet tends to do with most things, fans' views of the movie have soured over the years because of the characters' complicated relationship.
 To add fuel to this ambivalent fire, Joseph Gordon-Levitt thinks his 500 Days of Summer character is "selfish," and he just captured the internet's angst about the 2009 film perfectly.